krzemienski/awesome-from-stars/README.md

 * [wshobson/agents](https://github.com/wshobson/agents): Intelligent automation and multi-agent orchestration for Claude Code
 * [agentskills/agentskills](https://github.com/agentskills/agentskills): Specification and documentation for Agent Skills
 * [git-men/agentstudio](https://github.com/git-men/agentstudio): A sophisticated AI-powered workspace built on top of Claude Code SDK
 * [agno-agi/agno](https://github.com/agno-agi/agno): The programming language for agentic software.
+Build, run, and manage multi-agent systems at scale.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 * [skillcreatorai/Ai-Agent-Skills](https://github.com/skillcreatorai/Ai-Agent-Skills): Homebrew for AI Agent Skills.
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.
 * [gitbito/AI-Automation](https://github.com/gitbito/AI-Automation): Intelligent AI automation examples using Bito CLI and tools
-* [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot): A full-featured, hackable Next.js AI chatbot built by Vercel
 * [Abhii-07/AI-Code-Converter](https://github.com/Abhii-07/AI-Code-Converter): This web application allows you to convert code from one programming language to another using the ChatGPT API.
 It also provides code debugging and code quality checking features.
 * [mckaywrigley/ai-code-translator](https://github.com/mckaywrigley/ai-code-translator): Use AI to translate code from one language to another.
 * [snarktank/ai-dev-tasks](https://github.com/snarktank/ai-dev-tasks): A simple task management system for managing AI dev agents